Postgraduate Scholarships and Opportunities

 • A $5000 stipend

-• A three-month solo exhibition in 2027, in the Friends Gallery at the Tweed Regional Gallery & Margaret Olley Art Centre.
+• A three-month solo exhibition in the Friends Gallery at the Tweed Regional Gallery & Margaret Olley Art Centre.

 ABORIGINAL ART CENTRE INTERNSHIPS